scriniariii/CTF-Write-Ups/TryHackMe/Kenobi/Kenobi - CTF Write-Up.md

 drwx------  3 root root 4096 may  9 02:17 systemd-private-aa4435dcdd804e81af1fe0ab6786e412-systemd-timesyncd.service-Btl8xi/
 drwx------  3 root root 4096 sep  4  2019 systemd-private-e69bbb0653ce4ee3bd9ae0d93d2a5806-systemd-timesyncd.service-zObUdn/</pre>
 <br><br>
-Now that we have access to the id_rsa file we will copy it to our working directory.
+Now that we have access to the id_rsa file we have to copy it to our working directory.
 <pre><code>cp /mnt/kenobiNSF/tmp/id_rsa /home/Arch/kenobi/</code></pre>
 <br><br>

-we have to change the permissions of this file to 600 using chmod, it is necessary for ssh login using the identity file.
+We have to change the permissions of this file to 600 using chmod, it is necesary for a ssh logint to use the identify file.
 <pre><code>~/kenobi> chmod 600 id_rsa</code></pre>

 <pre><code>~/kenobi> ssh -i id_rsa kenobi@10.10.180.178</code></pre>